An invitation to the sample complexity of quantum hypothesis testing: Statement of the problem

 \begin{remark}[Equivalent expressions for sample complexities] The sample complexity $n^*(p,\rho,q,\sigma, \varepsilon)$ of symmetric binary quantum hypothesis testing has the following equivalent expressions:

-where the equality \eqref{eq:def:sample_complexity_symmetric2} follows from the Helstrom--Holevo theorem in \eqref{eq:Helstrom1}--\eqref{eq:Helstrom2}.
-By recalling the quantity $\beta_{\varepsilon}(\rho^{\otimes n}\Vert\sigma^{\otimes n})$ defined in \eqref{eq:beta-err-asymm}, we can rewrite the sample complexity $n^{\ast}(\rho,\sigma,\varepsilon ,\delta)$ of asymmetric binary quantum hypothesis testing in the following two ways:
+where the equality~\eqref{eq:def:sample_complexity_symmetric2} follows from the Helstrom--Holevo theorem in~\eqref{eq:Helstrom1}--\eqref{eq:Helstrom2}.
+By recalling the quantity $\beta_{\varepsilon}(\rho^{\otimes n}\Vert\sigma^{\otimes n})$ defined in~\eqref{eq:beta-err-asymm}, we can rewrite the sample complexity $n^{\ast}(\rho,\sigma,\varepsilon ,\delta)$ of asymmetric binary quantum hypothesis testing in the following two ways:

-The expression in \eqref{eq:asymm-beta-rewrite-both-errs} indicates that the sample complexity for asymmetric binary quantum hypothesis testing can be thought of as the minimum number of samples required to get the type~I error probability below $\varepsilon$ and the type~II error probability below $\delta$.
+See Appendix~\ref{app:proof-of-equiv-exps-asymm-err} for an explicit proof.
+The expression in~\eqref{eq:asymm-beta-rewrite-both-errs} indicates that the sample complexity for asymmetric binary quantum hypothesis testing can be thought of as the minimum number of samples required to get the type~I error probability below $\varepsilon$ and the type~II error probability below $\delta$.
 Finally, the sample complexity $n^*(\mathcal{S},\varepsilon)$ of $M$-ary quantum hypothesis testing can be rewritten as follows:

 where $\Lambda^{(n)}_1,\ldots, \Lambda^{(n)}_M \geq 0$ and $\sum_{m=1}^M \Lambda^{(n)}_m = I^{\otimes n}$.

 \end{remark}

 Before proceeding to the development of our main results in the next section, let us first identify some conditions under which the sample complexity of symmetric binary quantum hypothesis testing is trivial, i.e., such that it is equal to either one or infinity.